The-Known-Galaxy/archives/sith/foremost_of_the_order/darth_cibus/darth_cibus.md

 # Biography Overview

 Darth Cibus joined the Sith Order on the 8th of June 2022.
 His Master was JayExodos, who guided him through the Knight Trial.
-He joined the Sphere of Laws & Justice, where heís currently serving as an Overseer of Wardens.
+He joined the Sphere of Laws & Justice, where he‚Äôs currently serving as an Overseer of Wardens.
 Through his journey in the Sith Order Darth Cibus has raised 7 apprentices, and all of the 7 apprentices have passed the Knight Trial.

 # History

 Darth Cibus joined the Known Galaxy as a Jedi around June of 2021.
 Darth Mythras was one of his friends, who led him to join the game.
 Darth Mythras was master of Cibus, when he was in the Jedi Order.